apache/solr-operator/README.md

 ## Version Compatibility & Upgrade Notes

+#### v0.2.2
+- `SolrCloud.spec.solrPodPolicy` has been **DEPRECATED** in favor of the `SolrCloud.spec.customSolrKubeOptions.podOptions` option.
+This option is backwards compatible, but will be removed in a future version (`v0.3.0`).

 #### v0.2.1
 - The zkConnectionString used for provided zookeepers changed from using the string provided in the `ZkCluster.Status`, which used an IP, to using the service name.
 This will cause a rolling restart of your solrs using the provided zookeeper option, but there will be no data loss.

 #### v0.2.0
 - Uses `gomod` instead of `dep`
-- `SolrCloud.zookeeperRef.provided.zookeeper.persistentVolumeClaimSpec` has been deprecated in favor of the `SolrCloud.zookeeperRef.provided.zookeeper.persistence` option.
+- `SolrCloud.spec.zookeeperRef.provided.zookeeper.persistentVolumeClaimSpec` has been **DEPRECATED** in favor of the `SolrCloud.zookeeperRef.provided.zookeeper.persistence` option.
-This option is backwards compatible, but will be removed in a future version.
+This option is backwards compatible, but will be removed in a future version (`v0.3.0`).
 - An upgrade to the ZKOperator version `0.2.4` is required.

 #### v0.1.1